 I am a professor at Middlebury College in Vermont (USA).
 My research interests include the general philosophy of science, philosophy of social science, and epistemology.
-In the spring of 2018, I was promoted to full professor.
-In 2017, I received the American Council of Learned Societies' Burkhardt Award, which is currently funding a five-year project, Explanation as Inferential Practice.
-My teaching interests overlap with my research interests, but also include logic, formal semantics, metaphysics, and a budding interest in cognitive science.
+I am currently extending my previous work in these areas to social-scientific conceptions of race and segregation.
+I am currently a Future of Truth Fellow at the University of Connecticut's Humanities Institute.
+In 2025, I will be the Senior Visiting Fellow at the University of Pittsburgh's Center for Philosophy of Science.
+In 2017, I received the American Council of Learned Societies' Burkhardt Award, which funded a five-year project, Explanation as Inferential Practice.
+My teaching interests overlap with my research interests, but also include logic, formal semantics, metaphysics, and a budding interest in the cognitive sciences.
 I am also an enthusiastic musical hobbyist, who plays bass, guitar, oud, and electronic devices.
 My genres of choice are jazz, avant garde, and rock.
 I enjoy performance, improvisation, and composition.
 I'm also fortunate to have two adorable dogs.